Shoulder Pain Valley Park, MO

 The Human Shoulder | Shoulder Pain in Valley Park, MO

-The shoulder is among the largest and most complex joints we have.
-In actuality, it is made up of four independent smaller joints:
+The shoulder is among human body’s largest and most complex joints.
+In reality, what is referred to as the shoulder joint is made up of four different joints:

-3. The sternoclavicular (SC) joint is a plane-style synovial joint formed by the clavicle the breastbone at the foundation of the neck.
-As the only joint that connects the arm to the torso, it coordinates the movement of the upper limb with the core of your body.
+3. The sternoclavicular (SC) joint is a gliding joint formed by the clavicle the breastbone at the foundation of the neck.
+This joint is where the arm and torso meet, it links the movement of the upper limb with the core of your body.

-• the four muscles of the rotator cup covering the head of the humerus, which power movement and stabilize and protect the GH joint
+• the four muscles of the rotator cup that surround the head of the humerus, which power movement and keep the head of the humerus firmly within the shallow socket of the shoulder

 • the biceps tendon and rotator cuff tendons which allow muscles to power the bones